CU-CommunityApps/tf-module-apply-pipeline/README.md

 ## TO DO

+- Integrate the full script from `tf-plan.sh` into `buildspec.plan.tmpl.yml`.
+This script stops the pipeline when there are no changes to be applied.
 - Documentation!
 - Add configuration options.
 E.g., send notifications to existing SNS topic instead of creating a new one.